Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 - Mine: 3335

 # Ideologies
 A short list of real-world ideologies to RP with, for those unfamiliar with politics.
-Each category is placed in order from right-wing to left-wing, and the ideologies within each category is also ordered from the most right-wing to the most left-wing.
+Each category is placed in order from left-wing to right-wing, and the ideologies within each category are ordered from the most right-wing to most left-wing.

 ## Socialist Ideologies

 ### Social Democracy
+Social Democrats believe in western-style liberal democracy and capitalism, but believe in regulation and a strong welfare state to ensure good living conditions for the working class.
+Traditionally, they also believe that these reforms will eventually produce an egalitarian and socialist society.

 ### Menshevism
+Similar to Social Democrats, but with the additional beliefs in workplace democracy (Soviets/Councils) and philosophical anti-capitalism (although they still support a market system).

 ### Right-Communism
+The politics of Deng Xiaoping and Nikolai Bukharin.
+Combines the belief in workplace democracy and a single-party state with a "socialist market economy", claiming that true communism can only be achieved after a lengthy period of capitalism.

-### Stalinism
+### Marxism-Leninism
+The official ideology of the Soviet Union.
+Closer to left-communism than right-communism, supporting a single-party state and a fully state-planned economy.
+Traditionally opposed to a cult of personality and in favour of collective leadership, although the Stalinist faction (previously dominant) within it prefers a strong leader acting as a de-facto dictator.

+The main distinguishing factors of it is support for "Socialism in One Country" (disavowing world revolution) and a large top-heavy bureaucracy.

+The politics of Mao Zedong are typically placed somewhere in-between Left-Communism and Marxism-Leninism - it is referred to as Maoism, and is a more agrarian and anti-bureaucratic branch of Stalinism.

 ### Left-Communism
+The politics of Leon Trotsky and the originator of most Marxist-Leninist policies.
+It is distinguished from Marxism-Leninism by a fervent belief in the necessity of world revolution and opposition to an unelected bureaucracy.

 ### Anarchism (Left)

+Anarcho-Communism.
+No Gods, no Masters!
+Often accused of being contradictory, but influential nonetheless.
+It supports worker cooperatives, the abolition of money and its replacement by mutual aid, the complete abolition of the state and its monopoly on violence, and local communes using a form of direct democracy for voluntary governance.

 ## Liberal Ideologies